WISDEM/WOMBAT/docs/source/examples/strategy_demonstration.md

-Here we're providing the names of the configuration files (found at: dinwoodie / config) without their .yaml extensions (added in later) and the results that we want to compare between simulations to understand some of the timing and cost trade offs between simulations.
+Here we're providing the names of the configuration files (found at: dinwoodie / config) without their .yaml extensions (added in later) and the results that we want to compare between simulations to understand some of the timing and cost trade-offs between simulations.

 The dictionary of keys and lists will be used to create the results data frame where the